Typhoon Matmo (2025)

-Typhoon Matmo, known in the Philippines as Typhoon Paolo, was a strong and costly tropical cyclone which traversed the northern South China Sea and the Gulf of Tonkin and affected the Philippines (northern and central Luzon), Macau, southern China (western Guangdong, Hainan, southern Guangxi), and northern and north central Vietnam in early October 2025.
-The twenty-first named storm of the annual typhoon season, Matmo originated from an area of convection north-northeast of Yap which became a tropical depression on October 1.
+Typhoon Matmo, (Note: The name Matmo (Chamorro: måtmo, [mɑtmo]) was contributed by the United States and means "heavy rain" in Chamorro.) known in the Philippines as Typhoon Paolo, was a strong and costly tropical cyclone that unleashed widespread and devastating flooding in northern and north central Vietnam in early October 2025.
+The storm also affected the Philippines, Macau, and southern China.
+Matmo is the twenty-first named storm and the eighth typhoon of the 2025 Pacific typhoon season, Matmo originated from an area of convection north-northeast of Yap which became a tropical depression on October 1.

+As Matmo is inside the Philippine Area of Responsibility (PAR), it was assigned the local name Paolo by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
+Under favorable conditions, Matmo gradually intensified into a Category 1-equivalent typhoon before the system made landfall over Dinapigue, Isabela on October 3.
+Matmo later weakened as it crossed through the Cordillera Central.
+It reemerged through the West Philippine Sea, where it further intensified into a Category 2-typhoon as it moved westwards.
+Matmo later made two separate landfalls in Southern China.
+It later crossed through the Gulf of Tonkin before it made another landfall in Fangchenggang in Guangxi Province on October 6.
+Matmo was last noted in the vicinity of Yunnan on October 7.

 Matmo generated extensive flooding and landslides across the Philippines, Vietnam and Thailand resulting in at least 39 deaths.

 Meteorological history

 On September 29, the Joint Typhoon Warning Center (JTWC) identified a low-pressure area approximately 241 nmi north-northeast of Yap in the Federated States of Micronesia.
 Satellite imagery indicated a weak area turning with disorganized convective activity, primarily along the system's western boundary.
 The disturbance later entered the Philippine Area of Responsibility (PAR) and was named Paolo by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) around 08:00 PHT (00:00 UTC) on October 1, with the Japan Meteorological Agency (JMA) (Note: The JMA is the Regional Specialized Meteorological Centre (RSMC) for the Western North Pacific.) also starting advisories and classifying it as a tropical depression.
 The JTWC also issued a Tropical Cyclone Formation Alert (TCFA) later that same day, citing tropical cyclone formation within the next 12 to 24 hours.
 The agency later followed suit and designated Paolo as 27W, with fragmented banding and flaring convection around the low-level circulation center (LLCC).

 Both agencies upgraded 27W into a tropical storm on the following day, with the JMA assigning it the international name Matmo as it tracked west-northwestward.
 At 23:00 PHT (15:00 UTC), the PAGASA upgraded Matmo to a severe tropical storm, as satellite imagery showed improved organization, with deep convective banding wrapping into the LLCC, embedded in a favorable environment.
 The JMA later followed suit and also upgraded the system to a severe tropical storm early on October 3.